 Namhansanseong (남한산성)

-Sometimes referred to as the Great Wall of Korea, this massive fortress consists of 11.7 kilometers of stone, masonry walls, closely following the terrain as Korean fortifications generally do.
-These long walls connect what is essentially five distinct peaks, creating a massive, hollow interior filled with numerous temples, palace compounds and several villages.
-The fortification served as the last refuge of the Korean royalty, army and people for centuries, and ultimately the very spot where a Korean king was forced to surrender his nation to an invading Manchu army in 1636.
+Sometimes referred to as the Great Wall of Korea, this massive fortress consists of 11.7 kilometers of stone, masonry walls, closely following the rugged terrain as Korean fortifications generally do.
+These long walls connect what are essentially five distinct peaks, creating a massive, hollow interior filled with numerous temples, palace compounds and several villages.
+The fortification served as the last refuge of Korean royalty, army and people for centuries, and ultimately was the very spot where a Korean king was forced to surrender his nation to invading Manchus in 1636.

 Located along the strategic route from Busan to Seoul, there has been a fortification of one type or another there since 672 AD, with initial construction done by the Kingdom of Silla.
 The current version of the fortress was ordered built following the Japanese invasion in 1592, but was not completed until 1624.
 Modification and modernization continued at the fortress until the Japanese colonial period when the occupiers demolished large portions of the wall in 1907 as it had become a center for Korean resistance.